 - 8 seniors in the class of 2023 earned the new Seal of Biliteracy.

 - 12 seniors in the class of 2023 earned the STEM endorsement.

 - Students take part in over 25 athletic teams and over 40 co-curricular activities.

 Diploma Requirements & Schedule

 The following 41 credits are required: English 8, Mathematics 6, Social Studies 6, Sciences 6, Fine Arts 2, Physical Education 2, Health 1, Electives 10.
-Each semester course is worth two credits (1 Carnegie Unit/Unit of Proficiency).
-Deering High School operates on a four by four block schedule.
+Each semester course is worth two credits (1 Carnegie Unit).
+Deering High School operates on a four-by-four block schedule.
 Students may enroll in a maximum of four two-credit courses each semester and earn a maximum of sixteen credits per year within the regular curriculum.

 Beginning in the 2018-2019 school year, Deering adopted a grade scale with eight cut points aligned with rigorous learning standards.
 Portland Public Schools will not evaluate/interpret international transcripts beyond recognition of credit awarded.
 For a complete review of our building schedule and courses, please consult the Deering Course Selection Guide

 Early College & Dual Learning